dmitry-ivanov/laravel-testing-tools/README.md

 #### `assertDirectoryEmpty()`

-Check if the specified directory is empty:
+Assert that the given directory is empty:

 ```php
 $this->assertDirectoryEmpty('./some/folder');